suryavan11/RtextSummary/README.md

     opinosis$text = stringr::str_replace_all(stringr::str_to_lower(opinosis$text),'[^a-z. ]','' )

-the model will be fit at the sentence level, which works well for this dataset for other datasets, also try fitting at the document level by commenting out the line below
+the model will be fit at the sentence level, which works well for this dataset.
+For other datasets, also try fitting at the document level by commenting out the line below

     tempdf = opinosis %>% tidyr::separate_rows(text, sep = '\\.')